Chuck Clements

-Chad "Chuck" Clements (born August 29, 1973) is an American former professional football quarterback who played one season with the New York Jets of the National Football League (NFL).
+Chad "Chuck" Clements (born August 29, 1973) is an American former professional football player who was a quarterback for one season with the New York Jets of the National Football League (NFL).
 He was selected by the Jets in the sixth round of the 1997 NFL draft after playing college football for the Houston Cougars.
 He was also a member of the Philadelphia Eagles, Denver Broncos, Berlin Thunder, Las Vegas Outlaws and Ottawa Renegades.

 Early life

 Chad Clements was born on September 29, 1973, in Kingsville, Texas.
 He attended Huntsville High School in Huntsville, Texas, where his father Joe was the head coach.
 He earned All-Greater Houston Class 5A, and Super Prep and Blue Chip Illustrated All-America honors during his high school football career.
 Clements also participated in basketball, baseball and track in high school.

 College career

 Clements was a member of the Houston Cougars football team from 1992 to 1996, redshirting his first season in 1992 and then lettering four years from 1993 to 1996.
 He completed 124 of 239 passes (51.9%) for 1,216 yards, four touchdowns, and ten interceptions his redshirt freshman year in 1993.
 In 1994, he completed 91 of 162 passes (56.2%) for 838 yards, three touchdowns, and five interceptions.
 Clements recorded 245 completions on 437 passing attempts (56.1%) for 2,641 yards, 15 touchdowns, and 11 interceptions in 1995, earning second-team All-Southwest Conference (SWC) honors.
 His attempts, completions, completion percentage, and passing yards all led the SWC that season.
 He totaled 223 completions and 354 attempts (63.0%) for 2,417 yards, 21 touchdowns, and 13 interceptions his senior year in 1996, garnering first-team All-Conference USA (C-USA) recognition.
 His attempts, completions, completion percentage, passing yards, passing touchdowns, and interceptions led C-USA that year.